 There’s something satisfying about sucking up dirt, crumbs and dog hair to reveal clean carpets and pristine hardwood floors.
 Even so, no one loves adding more chores into their schedule between packing lunches and folding laundry.

 A high-performing vacuum cleaner that inhales everything in its wake and requires minimal maintenance is ideal, but within that you have options: Cordless or corded?
 Lightweight or heavy-duty?
 Bells and whistles or budget-friendly?
-That’s why we’ve found the eight best vacuum cleaners for your biggest needs, from the robot vac with the best suction to the top model for dog hair—and three of them are under $150!
+That’s why we’ve found the eight best vacuum cleaners for your biggest needs, from the robot vac with the best suction to the top model for dog hair—and several of them are under $150!

 What are you looking for?

 Our dream device is something that takes the hassle out of cleaning, and the Bissell CrossWave does just that.
 The multifunctional tool can wash floors and rugs (without drenching them) and vacuum at the same time, so you don’t need to make a second pass with a mop afterwards.
 Get ready for shockingly dirty water when you dump out the tank.
 Other thoughtful touches rocket it to the top of our list: the floor/rug toggle is right at your fingertips for on-the-fly switching; the cleaning solution has a heady fresh scent; and a built-in storage tray for extra parts makes it easy to store everything together.
 The only downside is that it requires a bit of maintenance between jobs to clean it out and refill the solution.

 - The CrossWave is more than just the best vacuum cleaner; it also washes the floors as it sucks up dirt.
 Two functions for the price of one?
 Major win.